 Pathways Health Centre is proudly Accredited with Accreditation Canada 2019-2023 with Exemplary Standing.
 To learn more about Accreditation Canada’s standards, please visit their website by clicking the button below.

 Accreditation Canada is a not-for-profit, independent organization accredited by the International Society for Quality in Health Care (ISQua).
-We provide national and international health care organizations with an external peer review process to assess and improve the services they provide to their patients and clients based on standards of excellence.
+Accreditation Canada provides national and international health care organizations with an external peer review process to assess and improve the services to clients based on standards of excellence.
 Accreditation Canada’s programs and guidance have helped organizations promote quality health care for over 50 years- Accreditation Canada.

 Empowered Kids Ontario (EKO)